alexadanish/npb_project/README.md

-# npb_project
+# National Parks Biodiversity Data Analysis
-Data science project provided by Codecademy
+Data science project provided by Codecademy as part of the Data Science skill path.